Looking for good bedtime stories for kids? I’m a huge advocate of reading bedtime stories to kids.

 Bedtime for Batman by Michael Dahl, illustrated by Ethen Beavers

 As the stars come out and shadows lengthen, the hero gets a signal.
 Batman prepares the Batmobile.
-Our hero gets ready for bed including cleaning up the daily grime just like Batman cleans up the town’s villains.
-Add this to your bedtime stories if you want to make bedtime cool!
+Our hero gets ready for bed just like Batman deals with the town’s villains.

-Naptime with Theo and Beau by Jessica Shyba
+Naptime with Theo and Bea by Jessica Shyba

-You’ll ooh and aah at these darling photographs of Beau and his puppy named Theo (a rescue puppy) who hops up on the bed after Beau falls asleep for nap time.
+You’ll ooh and aah at these darling photographs of Beau and his puppy named Theo (a rescue puppy), who hops up on the bed after Beau falls asleep for nap time.
 Gorgeous photos and sweet cuddles.
-Sleep tight!

 Little Bear Dreams by Paul Schmid

 What do polar bears dream about?
-Short phrases with succinct graphic art deliver a cozy bedtime atmosphere in a sweet polar bear story.
-Did you know that polar bears dream about hot chocolate, cold pizza… short tails, and tall hats…and…?
+Short phrases with graphic art deliver a cozy bedtime atmosphere in a sweet story.
+Did you know that polar bears dream about hot chocolate, cold pizza… short tails, and tall hats?

 It’s So Quiet: A Not-Quite-Going-to-Bed Book by Sherri Duskey Rinker, illustrated by Tony Fucile

 Mouse can’t go to sleep because it’s too QUIET.
 His mom helps him listen to the many sounds of the night.
 But when Mouse opens his window, it’s very loud…too loud!
-Exasperated, Mouse bellows for the night noises to be quiet so he can fall asleep…and eventually it gets quiet and Mouse falls alseep.
+Eventually, it gets quiet and Mouse falls asleep.

 Sleepy the Goodnight Buddy by Drew Daywalt, illustrated by Scott Campbell

-This kid, Roderick, has impressive sleep stalling strategies.
-His parents get him a stuffed animal named Sleepy.
-Who talks.
-Who is even more of an expert in sleep stalling strategies than Roderick!
-In a hilarious role reversal, Roderick gets Sleepy a glass of water, reads him a great story, checks the closet, and does all the things that Roderick’s parents used to do for him…until Roderick is exasperated.
-With that, Roderick falls asleep.
+Roderick is an impressive sleep staller.
+But his stuffed animal Sleepy is even more of an expert in sleep stalling!
+In a hilarious role reversal, Roderick does all the things that Roderick’s parents used to do for him…until Roderick is exasperated with Sleepy and falls asleep.